The Ingham Tips, Betting, Odds, Horses & More 2025

 2. Who to bet on?

 There are so many horse racing betting sites in Australia that it can make the decision even harder.
-Just know though, that if you choose a bookie, that choice isn’t set in stone and you can open accounts with other bookies as well if you like.
+Just know though, if you choose a bookie, that choice isn’t set in stone and you can open accounts with other bookies as well if you like.
 In fact, this is something we recommend because different bookmakers may have different racing promotions.

 By having an account with multiple bookies, you are well-positioned to easily take advantage of different promotions, which could mean more money in your pocket at the end of the day.
 On top of this, it is also likely that there will be different odds for the same runner at different bookies, so more value can be found by having multiple accounts.